Mathews Dinsdale is pleased to announce that Natasha Jategaonkar has joined the firm’s partnership. Natasha works out of our Vancouver office.

 Women in Occupational Health and Safety Society

-Natasha is an Associate in our Vancouver office, currently practicing in all areas of workplace law.
+Natasha is a Partner in our Vancouver office, currently practicing in all areas of workplace law.
 Natasha provides practical and strategic advice to employers and their management.
 She has regularly represented employers before labour relations boards, human rights tribunals, and boards of arbitration.
 She also advises employers on workplace issues such as employment standards, collective bargaining, workplace investigations, discipline and discharge, and employee accommodation.

 Natasha focuses on finding a solution that will work and aims to prevent further problems down the road where possible.
 She is experienced in a wide variety of industries and sectors, and works closely with clients to get to know their unique businesses and potential issues.
 Before entering law school, Natasha completed a Master’s Degree in health sciences and worked for seven years as an epidemiologist and researcher.
 She finds this experience useful when assisting clients in related fields or in addressing particular workplace issues.

 Arbitrator dismisses grievances relating to the operation of new hi-tech equipment within a distribution warehouse, finding the operation of the equipment was not bargaining unit work – Counsel Keith Murray and Natasha Jategaonkar

 Natasha Jategaonkar participated in a panel discussion at the Human Resources Director Employment Law Masterclass 2019 in Vancouver, BC.

 Natasha Jategaonkar presented to the Kootenay Rockies Tourism Industry Conference in Cranbrook, BC.

 Natasha Jategaonkar and Cameron Wardell delivered a presentation to the Union of BC Municipalities (UBCM) Convention in Whistler, BC.

 Natasha Jategaonkar and Michael Vos presented to the Community Social Services Employers Association of BC